 When a dog bites or attacks someone in Nevada, the dog owner is almost always liable.
 If a dog bit you or someone in your family, or attacked, or even jumped on you and caused injuries, talk to a Las Vegas personal injury lawyer about the victim’s rights.

 Dog bite injuries are serious – both physically and psychologically.
 The scarring and nerve damage can last a lifetime.
 At Koch & Brim in Las Vegas, our attorneys handle every dog attack case with the long-term effects in mind.
+Contact us to set up a free case evaluation.

 A dog bite or dog attack injury requires immediate medical attention.
 If you are not sure what doctor to call or if health insurance is a problem, please call our law firm.
 We will arrange for you to be examined by a capable physician who can treat you right away.